Nairobi National Park Birding

 Being gravel or murram surfaced, all major circuits in the park are passable year round except in some small tracks with black cotton soil which become waterlogged after the rains.

-Birding in these areas tend to be productive because you have a chance of walking and interact closer with nature
+Birding in these areas tend to be fruitful and gratifying because you alight from the vehicle and get a chance of walking and interacting closer with nature

 Other attractions within the Nairobi National Park includes: